-Sunu P. Chandy (she/her) is a social justice activist as a poet and a civil rights attorney.
-She is the daughter of immigrants from Kerala, India, and lives in Washington, DC with her family.
-Sunu’s award-winning collection of poems, My Dear Comrades, was published by Regal House.
-Sunu’s work can be found in anthologies including The Penguin Book of Indian Poets and The Long Devotion: Poets Writing Motherhood.
-Sunu is currently a Senior Advisor with Democracy Forward, and serves on the board of the Transgender Law Center.
-Sunu has been named as one of the Queer Women of Washington.
+Sunu P. Chandy (she/her) is a social justice activist including through her work as a poet and a civil rights attorney.
+She is the daughter of immigrants from Kerala, India, and currently lives in DC with her family.
+Her award-winning collection of poems, My Dear Comrades, was published by Regal House, and she is a Pushcart Prize nominated poet.
+Sunu’s work can also be found in anthologies including The Penguin Book of Indian Poets and The Long Devotion: Poets Writing Motherhood.
+Sunu is currently a Senior Advisor with Democracy Forward, and on the board of the Transgender Law Center.
+Sunu has been included as one of the Washington Blade’s Queer Women of Washington.

 Outside of her legal work, Sunu can be found taking part in a writing group, spin class, yoga class, poetry reading or meditation group.
 She also loves playing board games and making art with her family, window shopping (for books, shoes, necklaces, furniture, cabinet knobs, tiles, or almost anything), trying a new restaurant for date night, and chatting with friends (including on the phone).